saymrwulf/llm-playground/notes.md

-2015-12-29T22:52:00 - Late-night bugfix on financial RL environment (llm-playground) 2015-12-29T19:04:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2016-01-11T01:41:00 - Quick fix, referencing a known issue from the official repo (llm-playground)
+2015-12-29T22:52:00 - Late-night bugfix on financial RL environment (llm-playground) 2015-12-29T19:04:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2016-01-11T01:41:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2016-01-11T00:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground)